ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/slider.md

 #### `{my_value_slider_field:min}`

-Field minimal possible value, as specified as settings.
+Field minimal possible value, as specified in settings.

 #### `{my_value_slider_field:max}`

-Field maximal possible value, as specified as settings.
+Field maximal possible value, as specified in settings.

 #### `{my_value_slider_field:prefix}`

-Field prefix, as specified as settings.
+Field prefix, as specified in settings.

 #### `{my_value_slider_field:suffix}`

-Field suffix, as specified as settings.
+Field suffix, as specified in settings.

 ### Range Slider

-Range Slider can be rendered as single template tag as well as tag pair.
+The Range Slider can be rendered as a single template tag as well as tag pair.

 #### Single tag